odinkvarving/odinkvarving/README.md

 ### Hey!
 My name is Odin 👋

-## I'm a student at NTNU, going strong on my last year of a bachelor's-degree in Computer-engineering!
+## I'm a Fullstack .NET-developer at SDWorx, currently undergoing a course at Experis Academy
 - 👀 I’m interested in programming, exercise, video games and stocks!
 - 🌱 I’m currently learning Kotlin, Python and C++